blekenbleu/blekenbleu.github.io/Arduino/SimHubCustomSerial.md

 my guess is that SimHub live interpreter does not work for JavascriptExtensions.

 SimHub has Visible Bindings and Enabled Bindings for CUSTOM SERIAL DEVICE Setting panel;
 don't know what two different bindings imply.
+Sliders work without forcing settings in their Bindings.